a5482pick/Python-Chrome-App-Native-Messaging/README.md

 The following five files are five alternatives to the 'native-messaging-example-host' file of the original Google example.
 (Note that some of them won't work with Python 3.)
 Select the one you want to use, rename it 'native-messaging-example-host', and replace accordingly:

 File native-messaging-example-host:  A skeletal version of the original example.
-(Works in Python 2 only.)
+(Works in Python 2 and Python 3.)

 File n-m-e-h-1:  Communicates with the app WITHOUT using Python's struct.pack and struct.unpack.
 This aids translation in to other languages.
-(Works in Python 2 and Python 3).
+(Works in Python 2 and 3.)

 File n-m-e-h-1b: Uses the 'binascii' module.
 (Works in Python 2 and 3.)